 - 2 tablespoons rainbow sprinkles

-- 1 teaspoons pure vanilla extract
+- 1 teaspoons vanilla extract

 Vanilla Cream Cheese Frosting

-- 8 ounce package cream cheese, room temperature
+- 8 ounces cream cheese, room temperature

-- ½ cup (1 stick) unsalted butter, room temperature
+- ½ cup unsalted butter, room temperature

 - 2 cups powdered sugar

-- ¼ teaspoon salt
+- ¼ teaspoon kosher salt

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

-- 2-3 teaspoons milk (as needed for desired consistency)
+- 2-3 teaspoons milk, as needed for desired consistency

 Milk Soak